stefanullinger/grunt-twig-render/README.md

   },
 });
 ```
+You can also use [Grunt built-in files syntax](http://gruntjs.com/configuring-tasks#files) for more dynamic lists.
+In that case, one of `data` or `template` must be specified, the other one will use the dynamic `src` property.

 **Note:** The `files` parameter _must_ be an array, and _must_ conform to the format specified above.
 Each object in the file array represents _one_ rendered template.